-How to Avoid Overstaying a UK Visa
+How to avoid overstaying a UK visa waiver

-Generally speaking, once a person realizes that they are close to the expiration date of their visa, they should begin the process to either request a new visa if their situation has changed or apply for a renewal of their current visa.
+Generally speaking, once a person realises that they are close to the expiration date of their visa, they should begin the process to either request a new visa if their situation has changed or apply for a renewal of their current visa.

-For example, if an individual must undergo emergency treatment in hospital and is unable to leave the country by the visa validity date or make the relevant application for a new visa, they are permitted to give evidence to show this to the appropriate authorities who will grant them this extra stay.
+For example, if an individual must undergo emergency treatment in hospital and is unable to leave the country by the visa validity date or make the relevant application for a new visa, they are permitted to give evidence to show this to the appropriate authorities, who will grant them this extra stay.

 However, the extension is only valid for 14 days and any reason for overstaying the visa must be validated by the authorities.